 Courttia Newland is the author of seven works of fiction that include his debut, The Scholar.
 His latest novel, The Gospel According to Cane, was published in 2013 and has been optioned by Cowboy Films.
 He was nominated for the IMPAC Dublin Literary Award, The Frank O’ Conner award, The CWA Dagger in the Library Award, The Hurston/Wright Legacy Award and The Theatre 503 Award for playwriting as well as numerous others.
 His short stories have appeared in many anthologies and broadcast on BBC Radio 4.
 In 2016 he was awarded the Tayner Barbers Award for science fiction writing and the Roland Rees Busary for playwriting.
 He is associate lecturer in creative writing at the University of Westminster and is completing a PhD in creative writing.
 (Photograph Sharmila Chauhan)

 Hon.
-Eugene R. Sullivan, non-voting chair of the judging panel, a Senior Federal Judge and former Chief Judge of a US Court of Appeals, brings a wealth of experience from over sixteen years on the bench.
+Eugene R. Sullivan, non-voting chair of the judging panel, is a Senior Federal Judge and a former Chief Judge of a US Court of Appeals, brings a wealth of experience from over sixteen years on the bench.
 His first novel, The Majority Rules, was published in 2005.
 The second novel of his political thriller trilogy, The Report to the Judiciary, was published in 2008.
+A Vietnam Veteran and West Pointer, he was inducted into the US Army Ranger Hall of Fame.
 When not recalled to the Federal Bench, Judge Sullivan is a partner in a Washington law firm.
 (Photograph by Jason Clarke)